-The quick answer to this question is of course a big fat ‘no’.
+The quick answer to this question – do you need a university degree to travel? – is of course a big fat ‘no’.
 It’s not as if you’ll be asked for your university diploma when entering a new country and you certainly won’t need to show proof of extended study in order to check into a hostel or hotel.

 But what I really want to talk about is the role that a university degree can play when it comes to living a life that involves long-term, and in many cases, indefinite, travel.